actualbudget/actual/docs/Budgeting/schedules.md

 Many times it's desired to add notes to the scheduled transactions or to assign categories automatically.
 This is done with the [Rules][rules] tool.

-Once you have a schedule in place
+Create a schedule.

 ![](/img/schedules-2.png)

 You can click on it and a new button has now appeared called **Edit as rule**.

 ![](/img/schedules-3.png)

 Click on **Edit as Rule** to further customize the automatic entry.

 ![](/img/schedules-4.png)

-By clicking the **+** arrow on in the **The apply these actions** area, you can define the category this schedule should be assigned against as well as any notes you might want to include.
+By clicking the **+** arrow on in the **Then apply these actions** area, you can define the category this schedule should be assigned against as well as any notes you might want to include.

 ![](/img/schedules-5.png)

 You can apply this newly made rule to any other of the linked transactions.
-Select all of the transactions from the rules dialog and press **Apply actions**
+Select all of the transactions from the rules dialog and press **Apply actions**.

 ![](/img/schedules-8.png)

 Save the rule and any time this scheduled transaction gets entered into the register it can be automatically categorized with a helpful note.